Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 But, other than that…

 Wake up.
 Work out, run out to the farm maybe and help.
 Train all day with HEAT, study that night.
 Work out more, sleep.
-On weekends, sometimes he did construction work, or other welding things, or just whatever needed doing on the local “help wanted” board on his fone.
+On weekends, sometimes he did construction work, or other welding things, or just whatever needed doing on the local "help wanted" board on his fone.
 Busy, but…

 Missing something.
 He went back to Akyawentuo often, had many good fuckings, but…